iese-bad/DataSci/Assignment 1/README.md

 #### Tasks

-1. Some rows in the data set, corresponding to on-trading days, contains 'null' strings.
+1. Some rows in the data set, corresponding to non-trading days, contains 'null' strings.
 Drop these rows.

 2. Produce a statistical summary for the adjusted closing prices.